 When considering headphones like these, there are a few basic questions you need to ask yourself.

-Some ANC headphones include fancy tech ensuring you can still be aware of the outside world when need be, either my temporarily disabling the noise-cancelling or by toning it down.
-Headphones such as Bose’s QuietControl 30 let you adjust the level of ANC, whereas Sony’s MDR-1000X has a clever aware mode that uses the microphones to let you hear what’s outside.
+Finally, some ANC headphones include fancy tech ensuring you can still be aware of the outside world when need be, either by temporarily disabling the noise-cancelling or by toning it down.
+This is useful for pedestrians and cyclists, who need to be a little more aware of their surroundings.

 Sign up for the newsletter